SpitFireRSA/aws_wordpress_terraform/README.md

 # Launch Project

 ## 1. Terraform Initiation
-1. From the terminal, navigate to the project directory created in Step 1.3.
+1. From the terminal, navigate to the project directory created in Section **1.
+Clone The Repository** Step 1.4.
 2. Run the following command to initialise Terraform:
 	***terraform init***
 3. The required modules and plugins for the Terraform project will now be downloaded.
 4. Once the **Terraform has been successfully initialized!** has can be found in the output, you can proceed to Step 2.1

 ## 2. Configuration Checks
 1. From the terminal, navigate to the project directory created in Section **1.
-Clone The Repository** Step 1.3.
+Clone The Repository** Step 1.4.
 2. Run the following command to plan and verify the Terraform project configuration:
 	***terraform plan***
 3. Terraform will iterate through the configuration and verify that all is okay.
 Output of the configuration will be produced.